 Grace Period — All borrowers receive a six-month grace period after finishing school before payments start.
 This time will not count towards IDR forgiveness.

 FFEL Loans — The most significant exception is that borrowers with FFEL loans will not benefit from this program.
 However, it is possible to work around this issue. (see the next section)

 The good news for borrowers is that these updates happen automatically.

 The one exception is commercially-held FFEL loans.
-If you have an FFEL loan, you should consolidate by January 1, 2023, which is the date the Department of Education expects to update the count.
+If you have an FFEL loan, or a privately held Perkins or HEAL Loan, you should consolidate by December 31, 2023, which is the date the Department of Education expects to start updating the borrower counts.

 How to Find Your Payment Status History

 Payment histories are notoriously difficult to track down.
 Loans often move from one servicer to another.
 Information sometimes gets lost in the transition.